 Certified Practising Principal (CPP) is the world's only independent, professional certification for practising principals seeking to hone their leadership skills.
-It is open to principals from the Government, Catholic and Independent sectors.
+It is open to principals from all school education sectors.

-The certification process is rigorous, well researched and designed by the profession for the profession.
+The certification process is rigorous and well researched.
 Principals walk away with an enhanced ability to think critically about their practice and the tools to institute a long term strategy for improvement in their school.

 Principals are awarded certification in recognition of excellence in educational leadership - valuable accreditation to springboard a career.
 The CPP award is a formal endorsement that the candidate has demonstrated the Australian Principal Standard (AITSL, 2011) in action, based on evidence they have generated and presented themselves.